What you should know about Zika

 Q: What should I do if I think I might be infected with Zika virus?

-A: To prevent others from getting sick, it is especially important to keep any mosquitos from biting you and transmitting the virus to other people.
+A: To prevent others from getting sick, it is especially important to keep any mosquitoes from biting you and transmitting the virus to other people.
 Get plenty of rest and drink fluids to prevent dehydration.
 Pregnant women potentially exposed to Zika virus (through either travel to or contact with a partner who has travelled to a Zika-endemic region) should notify their obstetrician so that maternal and fetal screening tests can be initiated.